bubbafat/bubbafat.github.io/_posts/2022-03-15-converting-images-from-png-jpg-to-webp-and-resizing.md

 Basically the pipeline is this:

-1. Find all the files in the current directory and it's children
+1. Find all the files in the current directory and it's children using `find` (bash) or builtin (zsh)
 2. Loop through the files, running `cwebp` on each
 3. Use bash parameter expansion to format the output filename for each file